Burgestrand/burgestrand.github.io/_posts/2011-06-15-asynchronous-callbacks-in-ruby-c-extensions.markdown

 First off, we’ll need a designated event thread.
 As previously mentioned, this thread will do nothing but wait for callbacks to happen; and when they do, it will dispatch off to a callback handler.

-As I’ve already explained the high-level view of how this should work, I’m just going to give you [the code](http://goo.gl/Aw8ze).
+As I’ve already explained the high-level view of how this should work, I’m just going to give you [the code](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/event-thread/ext/lmfao_ext.c).
 I’ve done my best to explain what is being done and why for each function and struct member in their comments.
 Do read it now, it’ll help understanding what’s coming next!

 ### Calling out to Ruby

 You’ve probably noticed both `LMFAO_handle_callback` and `lmfao_callback` are empty functions.
 We’ll fill them in in this chapter, but they require more intimate discussion in comparison to the ruby event thread.

-We’ll talk about [`lmfao_callback`](http://goo.gl/sxZ5y) first, the simpler one of the two functions.
+We’ll talk about [`lmfao_callback`](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/finished/ext/lmfao_ext.c#L91) first, the simpler one of the two functions.
 This function should dump its’ data in the global queue, notify the event thread, and wait for the return value.
-Only two things in this code should ever change between different callbacks: the [parameter dumping](http://goo.gl/KsnyR) and [type casting the return value](http://goo.gl/8ZxdJ).
+Only two things in this code should ever change between different callbacks: the [parameter dumping](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/finished/ext/lmfao_ext.c#L96) and [type casting the return value](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/finished/ext/lmfao_ext.c#L119).

 As the parameters become more complex, so does parameter dumping.
 I’ve thought about making the `data` field in the `callback_t` struct a linked list instead.
 Each node would contain the data type, pointer to the value and finally a pointer to the next node.
 I think I’ll leave this an exercise for you!

 ### Handling the callback

-Now to look at [`LMFAO_handle_callback`](http://goo.gl/idSWp).
+Now to look at [`LMFAO_handle_callback`](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/finished/ext/lmfao_ext.c#L136).
 In LMFAO, the callback data is just a Ruby array containing a proc and the parameters to give it.
-We `call` it, and simply return the result to the callback (lines [`#146` to `#153`](http://goo.gl/YHBWW)).
+We `call` it, and simply return the result to the callback (lines [`#146` to `#153`](https://github.com/Burgestrand/Library-of-Massive-Fun-And-Overjoy/blob/finished/ext/lmfao_ext.c#L146-L153)).

 In practice, it is never this simple.
 You need to convert the callback data to Ruby data, figure out which Ruby handler to invoke, and finally convert the result back to pure C data that the callback function can return.

 If you have a small amount of callbacks, you could handle these conversions for a few simple data types (or in LMFAO’s case, no conversion whatsoever).
 If you want to handle the general case however, it quickly gets complicated.
-Ruby FFI has an implementation of this in its [`callback_with_gvl`](http://goo.gl/AdiL6) function.
+Ruby FFI has an implementation of this in its [`callback_with_gvl` and `invoke_callback`](https://github.com/ffi/ffi/blob/master/ext/ffi_c/Function.c#L747) functions.

 ## Summary